 The infrastructure for all of these mediums already existed and were paid for by someone else.
 And the main difference was, they were coming to you and not the other way around.
 They wanted your artistic influence to associate it with their product and stir up emotions psychologically manipulate the viewers into making a purchase.

 Fast-forward to the present and the game has changed.
-Musicians still are the kings of the CD format and even the MP3 download arena.
+Musicians still are the kings of the CD format and even the MP3 compression and download arena.
 Sure, you have to give a cut to the online distributor but that's how it's always been in the physical realm too.
 At least now you aren't paying for manufacturing too!
 There's a little bit of whining about percentages here but that's nothing new and will never change as long as humans are involved.

 The main problem that's going around today is all of the musicians making a huge fuss about how much they are getting paid for streams of their songs.
 It's fractions of a penny.
 Guess how much an internet advertiser earns when they display a publisher's banner ad?
 Generally, a fraction of a penny.